 Solar Energy Horizons conference discusses ways to utilize solar energy for desalination and electricity generation

-The scientific sessions of the international conference "Prospects of Solar Energy in the Kingdom of Saudi Arabia: Applications and Challenges" organized by the University, represented by the College of Engineering, on its first day yesterday, Wednesday 24/4/1442 AH, discussed a number of themes, research and scientific studies with the participation of many academics and researchers in solar energy applications and industry experts in the Kingdom of Saudi Arabia and the world remotely.
+The scientific sessions of the international conference «Solar Energy Horizons in the Kingdom of Saudi Arabia: Applications and Challenges,» organized by the university, represented by the College of Engineering, discussed a number of themes, research, and scientific studies on its first day, Wednesday, 24/4/1442 AH, with the participation of many academics and researchers in solar energy applications and industry experts in the Kingdom of Saudi Arabia and worldwide remotely.

-The first scientific session of the conference was held under the title "Solar Power Generation", where Dr. Emad Shams presented a paper titled "Identifying the solar maximum tracking issue using swarm dynamics inspired algorithms", during which he discussed methods of tracking the solar maximum power point to make the photovoltaic system in optimal operation, taking into account the costs, then Dr. Ahmed Eid spoke on "The impact of distributed solar power generation on energy loss and voltage stability for distribution networks Dr. Ahmed Eid then presented his paper titled "Impact of Distributed Solar Power Generation on Power Loss and Voltage Stability of Distribution Networks", in which he discussed the integration of distributed solar generators with distribution networks to reduce active power loss and enhance voltage stability.
+The first scientific sessions of the conference were held under the title “Generating Electric Power from Solar Energy.”
+Dr. Emad Shams presented a research paper titled “Solving the Maximum Power Point Tracking Problem Using Swarm Intelligence Inspired Algorithms,” in which he discussed methods for tracking the maximum power point of solar energy to ensure the photovoltaic system operates optimally, considering costs.
+Afterward, Dr. Ahmed Eid spoke about his paper titled “The Impact of Distributed Solar Power Generation on Power Loss and Voltage Stability of Distribution Grids,” where he discussed integrating distributed solar power generators with distribution grids to reduce active power loss and enhance voltage stability.

-The scientific sessions of the conference continued through a session entitled "Desalination using solar energy", where Dr. Qazi Bari spoke about his research entitled "Porous column type solar desalination unit", in which he addressed the sources of high-quality potable water that are rapidly diminishing in many urban and rural areas of the world, especially in the Middle East, Africa and Asia for many reasons, and the removal of salinity and impurities in raw water by any traditional method is still expensive, so the researcher and decision makers tried all possible cost-effective alternatives, and one low-cost method to produce
+The scientific sessions of the conference continued through a session entitled “Desalination using solar energy”, where Dr. Qazi Bari spoke about his research entitled “Porous column type solar desalination unit”, in which he addressed the sources of high-quality potable water that are rapidly diminishing in many urban and rural areas of the world, especially in the Middle East, Africa and Asia for many reasons, and the removal of salinity and impurities in raw water by any traditional method is still expensive, so the researcher and decision makers tried all possible cost-effective alternatives, and one low-cost method to produce.

 Dr. Rupmati Meena, presenting his paper titled “Investigation of different types of defects in newly manufactured crystalline silicon photovoltaic modules”, said that solar photovoltaic cells have recently become a promising renewable energy technology, and solar energy is being utilized all over the world.
 However, photovoltaic cells face many manufacturing stage defects even before actual use, and these defects not only affect the performance of the cells, but are likely to cause severe performance degradation within a few years of field operation After that, Dr. Sadek spoke about a research paper entitled “Design, fabrication and testing of low-cost flat panel collectors under the climate of central Qassim”, during which he emphasized that energy is the main basis for economic, technical and social development, and with the increasing global awareness of energy challenges, solar energy has been given great attention as a promising solution to energy issues, and in this research a small-sized, naturally circulating, low-cost solar collector with a solar receiving aperture of 0.
 75 square meters was designed and fabricated in this research.The solar collector was tested to heat 20 liters of water during the day in the city of Unaiza from October 18 to November 4.
 75 square meters at the College of Engineering in Unaiza, Qassim University, and the collector was tested to heat 20 liters of water during the day.

-At the end of the session, Dr. Mohamed Moussa presented "AMX3 Inorganic Metal Halide Perovskite as Promising Candidate Materials for Future Photovoltaic Solar Cell Technologies", during which he emphasized that since the first appearance of photovoltaic solar cells in 1976, many scientists have directed tremendous efforts to improve the performance and efficiency of conventional photovoltaic solar cells, and a range of inorganic semiconductors have been used to manufacture photovoltaic solar cells For his part, Dr. Mohammed bin Rabahah spoke about his paper titled "Silicon Nanowires for Photovoltaic Applications," noting that chemical etching based on silver nanoparticles is a modern and very advanced method used to form nanowires on the surface of single-crystalline silicon wafers.
+At the conclusion of the session, Dr. Mohamed Moussa presented his paper titled “Inorganic Metal Halide Perovskites AMX3 as Promising Candidate Materials for Future Photovoltaic Solar Cell Technologies,” in which he emphasized that since the first appearance of photovoltaic solar cells in 1976, many scientists have made enormous efforts to improve the performance and increase the efficiency of traditional photovoltaic solar cells.
+A range of inorganic semiconductors have been used to manufacture photovoltaic solar cells, such as amorphous silicon, monocrystalline and polycrystalline silicon, and crystalline thin films.
+For his part, Dr. Mohammed bin Rabaha spoke about his paper titled “Silicon Nanowires for Photovoltaic Applications,” pointing out that chemical etching based on silver nanoparticles is a very modern and advanced method used to form nanowires (nanoscale) on the surface of monocrystalline silicon wafers.

-Clean water and hygiene6
+Clean water and sanitation6

-Clean water and hygiene
+Clean water and sanitation

 Cookies